zhuangxianyun/Decision_modelling_project/README.md

-# Decision Modeling Project: Nutri-Score Label Classification
+# Decision Modeling Project: ELABORATION OF SOME DECISION MODELS FOR THE NUTRI-SCORE LABEL

 ## Overview
 This repository showcases the final work completed as part of the Decision Modeling course taught by Brice Mayag.It contains the implementation of a food classification project based on the Nutri-Score system.
 The project explores various decision modeling techniques, including Multi-Criteria Decision Analysis (MCDA) methods and machine learning models, to classify food products into predefined categories based on their nutritional properties.